holos-aafc/Holos/H.Content/Documentation/Dairy Training Guide/Holos_4_Dairy_Training_Guide.md

 1. Add one **Crop Rotation** component from the available components.

-2. To expand the horizontal space available in Holos, click on **View** from the top menu bar and select **Hide List of Available Components**.
+2. To expand the horizontal space available in Holos, click on **View** in the top menu bar and select **Hide List of Available Components**.

 3. The rotation of this field begins in **"1985"** and ends in **"2024"**.
 Under **Step 1**, please ensure that these two values are set as the start and end year, respectively.